Is It Time to Hire Employee Support For Your Business?

 Wages and Superannuation

-When you hire an employee — whether they are a full-time, part-time or casual employee — you are legally required to pay them at least the minimum wage as per the National Employment Standards (NES) and relevant awards or enterprise agreements.
-In addition to wages, you must contribute to the employee's superannuation fund at the minimum rate of 11.5% (as of July 2024).
+When you hire an employee, whether they are a full-time, part-time or casual employee, you are legally required to pay them at least the minimum wage as per the National Employment Standards (NES) and relevant awards or enterprise agreements.
+For part time employees, penalty rates and overtime pay are calculated based on their regular hourly rate for up to 38 hours per week, with any additional hours attracting overtime rates.
+Casual employees are generally not eligible for paid sick and carer's leave under the NES.
+In addition to wages, you must contribute to the employee’s superannuation fund at the minimum rate of 12% (as of 1 July 2025).
+Most employees are entitled to choose their own super fund for superannuation contributions, and you must provide a standard choice form to allow them to nominate their own super fund.
+If they do not choose, you may need to pay into their stapled super fund.

 Other financial responsibilities include: